What is Matched Betting? An easy guide

 Liverpool play their game and either win, lose or draw.
 If they win, your back bet wins and if they lose or draw, your lay bet wins.
 You should have won a similar amount of money as you staked, but you’ll also have unlocked those £30 of free bets which is the important bit!
 Now it’s time to turn that into real money…

-Repeat the back and lay process using your free bets, effectively turning them into real cash.
+Repeat the back and lay process using your free bets.
+By doing this, you’re effectively turning them into real cash.
 You should end up extracting around 75–80% of the free bet amount, so a £30 free bet turns into around £24 profit.

 Is matched betting gambling?